TANYA'S

 You can find additional information, including some helpful pictures of the various methods of giving fluids, at the following sites:

-Sophia gets her subcutaneous fluids is very detailed, and is the most popular website about giving fluids on Tanya's CRF Support Group.
+Sophia gets her subcutaneous fluids is very detailed, and is the most popular website about giving fluids on Tanya's CKD Support Group.

 Mar Vista Vet has two videos about giving fluids: